 - High Flat – like the full flat grind, it’s a straight taper to the edge but it begins further down the blade, leaving more metal to back the edge.
 This grind usually has a second grind, or bevel, near the edge.
 Control of the second grind is difficult by hand.

 - Scandinavian or Sabre – this is another straight taper grind, like the full flat, but it begins much further down the blade, usually at half or beyond.
 It has the metal support of a convex grind, almost the sharpness of the full flat grind, and because the only sharpening requirement is to keep the bevel straight, relatively easy to sharpen in the field.
 This is the grind used on the majority of survival knives.

-There are a couple other parts to some blades, which you’ll see on survival knives.
+There are a couple other parts to some knife blade types, which you’ll see on survival knives.
 A ricasso is the unsharpened thickening of the blade just before it enters the handle.
 If done well, it can add to the strength of the knife at a particularly vulnerable point.